dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 mainstream media tries to handle an event, it can't identify a language of symbols to leverage that will evoke predictable interpretations.

-- jesus, a handful of hippies with a mic and a soundstage at Woodstock were able to get the word out about the "brown acid".

 <a name="a-tall-glass-of-nihilism-to-toast-your-post-modernist-wasteland" />